sahilee26/Neural-Artistic-Style-Transfer/README.md

 ### Problem Definition:
 - Given two images, content image and style image, the task is to produce a new stylized image using deep learning

+Output Image-
 ![output](output/100.png)

-These were the input images used (me sleeping at a hackathon and Starry Night):
+These were the input images used:

 ![input-content](louvre_small.jpg)